xenophile127/Legend-of-the-Mana-Sword/docs/scripting.md

 ### 04 - sMSG
 Starts the dialog system.
 Dialog windows are 18 characters wide with no auto-wrap.
 They are double-spaced and used for up to three lines of text at a time (six lines high total).
 In addition to upper and lower case letters, numbers, punctuation, and symbols used for items and equipment, sMSG lines can contain control codes:
 - `<00>` ends the sMSG command.
-You will also frequently see them ended with a `$00` outside of the quoteation marks.
+You will also frequently see them ended with a `$00` outside of the quotation marks.
 - `<10>` opens the dialog window.
 It is not opened automatically at the beginning of the sMSG command.
-Instad you have full control over it.
+Instead you have full control over it.
 - `<11>` closes the dialog window.
 The window can be left open after the sMSG command finishes to be closed by a future sMSG command.
 This is commonly used for delays, sound effects, and character movement in cutscenes.
 - `<12>` pauses and waits until the player pushes any button.
 - `<13>` asks the player a yes/no question.
 See for instance the Battle Axe shop.
 - `<BOY>` prints the Hero's name.
 This can be from one to four characters long.
 - `<GIRL>` prints the Heroine's name.
 One to four characters long.
 - `\n` move the insertion point to the beginning of the next (double-spaced) line down.
-- `<1b>` clear the diaglog window and reset the insertion point back to the top left.
+- `<1b>` clear the dialog window and reset the insertion point back to the top left.
 - `<1c>` move insertion point one character to the right.
 - `<1d>` move insertion point one character to the left.
 - `<1e>` move insertion point one line up.
 This can be used to print lines single-spaced.